 Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires the postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees and retirees to the PEBA - Insurance Benefits.
-Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.
-However, due to the COVID-19 pandemic and the impact it has had on the PEBA - Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.

 The SCRHITF is funded through participating employers that are mandated by State statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
-The covered payroll surcharge for the year ended June 30, 2022 was 6.25 percent.
+The covered payroll surcharge for the year ended June 30, 2023 was 6.25 percent.
 The South Carolina Retirement System collects the monthly covered payroll surcharge for all participating employers and remits it directly to the SCRHITF.
 Other sources of funding for the SCRHITF also include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
-The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
-For purposes of GASB Statement 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
+The implicit subsidy represents a portion of the healthcare expenditures paid on behalf of the employer's active employees.
+For purposes of GASB Statement 75, this expenditure on behalf of the active employee is reclassified as a retiree healthcare expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
 Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.
 However, due to the COVID-19 pandemic and the impact it has had on the PEBA - Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
 THE SCRHITF is also funded through investment income.